 In classic David Letterman fashion, here are the top 10 ways to train for Warrior Dash:

-- The barbed wire is real; slow down and make sure you crawl low enough.
+10. Safety First!
+The barbed wire is real; slow down and make sure you crawl low enough.
 Ladies, don’t put your hair in a high bun or ponytail (my friend learned this the hard way).
 Warrior Dash races don’t mess around, so assume obstacles are real (barbed wire, fire, water, mud, etc.).

 9. Warm-up just like any other race.
 This is something I didn’t do and regretted it.
 With crazy obstacles, uneven terrain, and wild elevation in most Warrior Dash races, a good warm-up that has you moving in multiple planes of motion will help you get ready for the demands of the race.

 8. Start at the front.
 Get near the front of the pack before the gun so you’ll have time to get ahead of your competition.
 Bottlenecks always happen, especially in the beginning when the field isn’t so spread out, so get out fast and ahead of everyone else.

 Warrior Dash races use chips to time you, but if there are 400 people ahead of you it’s inevitable that you’ll wait in a line to get over some obstacles.
 Some people waited for a long time – don’t let that be you.